-The Organisation also monitors the level of capital on the basis of the ratio of aggregated net debt to total capital.
+The Organisation monitors the level of capital on the basis of the ratio of aggregated net debt to total capital.
 Net debt is calculated as total borrowings (as shown in the statement of financial position) less cash and cash equivalents.
 Total capital is calculated as equity, as shown in the statement of financial position, plus net debt.
 The aggregated figures in respect of the Organisation's equity and borrowings are reflected below:

-2023 € 2022 €
+2024 € 2023 €

-Total borrowings Less: cash and cash equivalents 105,522,882 (7,891,663) 105,632,457 (18,087,552)
+Total borrowings Less: cash and cash equivalents 101,417,350 (13,953,471) 105,522,882 (7,891,663)

-Net debt Total equity 97,631,219 182,488,183 87,544,905 179,931,028
+Net debt Total equity 87,463,879 196,635,350 97,631,219 182,488,183

-Total capital 280,119,402 267,475,933
+Total capital 284,099,229 280,119,402

-Net debt/total capital 35% 33%
+Net debt/total capital 31% 35%

 The Organisation manages the relationship between equity injections and borrowings, being the constituent elements of capital as reflected above, with a view to managing the cost of capital.
 The level of capital of the Organisation, as reflected in the combined statement of financial position, is maintained by reference to its respective financial obligations and commitments arising from operational requirements.
-In view of the nature of the Organisation's activities and the extent of borrowings or debt, the capital level at the end of the reporting period determined by reference to the combined financial statements is deemed adequate by management.
+In view of the nature of the Organisation's activities and the extent of borrowings or debt, the capital level at the end of the reporting period determined by reference to the combined financial statements is deemed adequate by the directors of the entities forming part of the Organisation.